LYRA-Block-Lattice/LYRA-Docs/LoyalShopper-Customer-Side-Testing.md

 * Go to LoyalShopper Demo Store: https://loyalshopper-dev-store-local.myshopify.com/
 * Click on one of the items (for example, “Dark Roast”), and click `ADD TO CART` button
 * Click the `View Cart` button and then `Checkout` button.
-* Enter your email address (the one you have validated previously) and shipping address (any address will work).
+* Enter your email address and shipping address (any address will work).

 **Note** that the shipping address can be fake because this is not a real purchase, but the email address must be your real email address because the reward points will be sent to you using this email address.